Madhvesh-Patel3241/Disney_Hotstar_clone_2022/README.md

 ## ✨ Features

  - **🎨 Modern UI**: Styled using CSS and Bootstrap for a sleek and attractive look.
- - **📱 Responsive Design**: Works across all devices - desktop, tablet, and mobile.
+ - **📱 Responsive Design**: Works across all desktop, tablet, and mobile devices.
+ - **🔥 Interactive UI Elements**: Implemented with JavaScript for smooth interactions.
+ - **🎥 Content Sections**: Includes banners, carousels, and trending shows/movies layout.

 Example of the Disney+ Hotstar Clone Interface.